teamed/teamed.io/landing-pages/7-steps-to-ruin-a-project.md

 And never try to enforce any coding standards.
 Be nice to your colleagues!

 3. Don't offend your team by setting **deadlines**.
-Good and professional developers hate any kind of time pressures and will leave your team if you stress them.
+Good, professional developers hate any kind of time pressure and will leave your team if you stress them.
 Let them work as fast as they can.

 4. Make **democratic** decisions in all technical disputes.
 Only an open voting